 In regard to the alleged unnecessary treatments and surgeries, the lawsuit says that although a number of spine specialists recommended traditional spine surgery for the professional wrestler, the Laser Spine Institute told him that it would end his career.
 Instead, he claims he underwent multiple unnecessary endoscopic surgical procedures that further destabilized his previously injured back.

 Right off the bat, Hogan’s claim is legitimate assuming that all of the claims presented in the lawsuit can be substantiated by medical records and testimony from expert witnesses who can identify the potential damage that these procedures could have caused in the first place.

 Unnecessary medical procedures and/or surgeries are absolutely grounds for a personal injury claim, as medical providers have a duty to provide a reasonable level of care to their patients.
 In court, a medical provider that performed unnecessary surgeries on an unsuspecting patient will likely be found to have breached its duty of providing a reasonable level of care to the patient.

-In the prepared statement, Hogan’s attorneys mentioned that the negligence resulted in “a provable loss” of $50 million.
+In the prepared statement, Hogan’s attorneys mentioned that the alleged medical negligence resulted in “a provable loss” of $50 million.
 While this dollar figure may seem extremely high and potentially unrealistic, lost wages are recoverable damages in a personal injury claim.

 Assuming that Mr. Hogan’s attorneys can prove that the surgeries were unnecessary, in addition to proving the fact that the entertainer missed out on $50 million in earnings because of the surgeries, then the claim would be substantiated.
 There is a lot for Hogan to prove in order to succeed with this lawsuit, but there does appear to be some legitimacy to this particular lawsuit.